ChristianRich/bugger.js/readme.md

 * Source    : https://github.com/ChristianDen/bugger.js

 ## Why?
-Because I want to know when users on live sites experience JavaScript runtime errors that potentially breaks the site.
+Because I want to know when users on live sites experience JavaScript runtime errors.
+This has been made before but I decided to make one that was:

+* 100% free to use
+* Open source
+* No dependencies
+* Straight forward to implement

+Similar libraries might come with more bells and whistles and Bugger.js is very basic but gets the job done.
 ## How?
 Bugger.js works by globally catching JavaScript exceptions and sends detailed information about the error.
 Data collection points would either be Google Analytics or a custom server side script via POST.